JamieMaclean/ex_contentful/README.md

-# Content
+# ExContentful

 Manage Contentful using standard Elxir practices without having to do a deep dive into the inner workings of Contentful.

-Content is a library that can be used to manage both the structure of your data on Contentful as well as the data itself.
+ExContentful is a library that can be used to manage both the structure of your data on Contentful as well as the data itself.
 We have taken inspiration from Ecto with the hope of creating an easy to understand library with a small learning curve due to the similarities we have with one of the most widely used Elixir libraries.

 # Warning

 Not ready for use.
 There are still lots of missing parts.

-## Current Functionality

-1. Define, create, and update content types with the following field types: `short_text`, `long_text`, `integer`, `number`, `array`.
-2. Create an entry of a defined content type.

-## Coming Soon

-1. Upsert entry without having to define version.
-2. More field types e.g. `rich_text` etc.
-3. Publish content types and entries.
-4. Get content types and entries.
-5. Much more!

 ## Quick Start